 — Article I, Section 8, Clause 1

 In both The Preamble and The Taxing and Spending Clause “general” refers to the welfare of the United States as a whole, not the welfare of a personal, local or special interest.
-In supporting “general” welfare, the government is to create the environment that allows every individual to exercise his inalienable rights to life, liberty and the pursuit of happiness without interference.
+In supporting “general” welfare, the government is to create the environment that allows every individual to exercise his natural inalienable rights to life, liberty and the pursuit of happiness without interference.

 What is the ultimate purpose of the Constitution as stated in the Preamble?